 ● Customers can implement two-factor authentication for users centrally rather than have each SaaS-based service use a different solution

-● Cisco Webex does not store any user credentials
+● Webex does not store any user credentials

 Join meetings with video devices

 There is no additional video bridging equipment is required on the customer premises for video devices to work.
-The video-bridging capabilities are deployed in the same highly secure Cisco Webex Cloud as the Cisco Webex Meeting Center and use the same industry-grade security controls (physical, network, infrastructure, and administrative).
+The video-bridging capabilities are deployed in the same highly secure Webex Cloud as Webex Meetings and use the same industry-grade security controls (physical, network, infrastructure, and administrative).
 Video endpoints can join meetings over Session Initiation Protocol (SIP) and H.323 for signaling and Real-Time Transport Protocol/Secure Real-Time Protocol (RTP/SRTP) media.
 Webex Meetings supports TLS transport for SIP and SRTP for media.
-When video endpoints join a meeting over SIP/TLS, the media stream is encrypted through SRTP.
+When video endpoints join a meeting over SIP/TLS, the Webex cloud media stream is encrypted using SRTP.

 H.235 is used to secure H.323 connections.